News and events

 The open day celebrating the 150th-anniversary of the Cooke telescope & observatory on 26th May proved popular and attracted 233 visitors.

-We are pleased to announce that Mike Dow, one of our longstanding members who also maintains and repairs the mid-Victorian telescope in the Hesketh Park Observatory, has been elected as a Fellow of the Royal Astronomical Society.
-His sponsor was Professor Ian Robson, who referred to both his and Southport AS’s support of the Cooke telescope in the Observatory.
+Sadly our former Chairman Mike Dow, one of our longstanding members who also maintains and repairs the mid-Victorian telescope in the Hesketh Park Observatory, and was elected a Fellow of the Royal Astronomical Society has died..

 Following the award of our 2016 Skipton Building Society Grassroots grant, the information panel was installed near the observatory in Hesketh Park.
 The Society for the History of Astronomy included this photo and a short write-up about the information panel, and the history of the observatory in their spring 2018 e-newsletter.
 On p 9 they printed a readable image of the information panel.